 How to send your submission:

-In the subject line of your email, write your last name, first name, number of items and genre “[Poetry / Spoken Word Video/ Fiction / Essay /Book Review/ Interview/ Artwork/ Photography ] Submission [Fall / Winter / Spring] [Year].”
-So for example, if your name is Jane Smith and you’re sending 3 poems for our Fall 2019 issue, you would use a subject line of Smith, Jane, 3 poems submission Fall 2019.
-If your name is Jane Smith and you’re between the ages of 12-18, submitting in the youth category, you’d use a subject line of Smith, Jane, 3 poems/youth/submission Fall 2019.
+If your name is Jane Smith and you’re sending 3 poems for our Winter 2019 issue, you would use a subject line of Smith, Jane, 3 poems submission, Winter, 2019.
+If your name is Jane Smith and you’re between the ages of 12-18, submitting in the youth category, you’d use a subject line of Smith, Jane,youth,3 poems, submission, Winter, 2019.